Pioneer Productions

 Pioneer Productions is a British television production company based in London, United Kingdom, specialising in scientific and other documentary productions.

 History

-Founded in 1988, by Nigel Henbest, Heather Couper, and Stuart Carter, Pioneer targeted science broadcasting in a period of global tele-media expansion and sought relationships with US factual television broadcasters.
+Founded in 1988 by Nigel Henbest, Heather Couper, and Stuart Carter, Pioneer targeted science broadcasting in a period of global telemedia expansion and sought relationships with US factual television broadcasters.

-In the 1990s it produced series entitled Raging Planet and Extreme Machines.
+In the 1990s, it produced series entitled Raging Planet and Extreme Machines.
 Later CGI films included Journey to the Edge of the Universe, The Unsinkable Titanic, Hindenburg: The Last Flight, Extraordinary Animals, In the Womb, and Catastrophe.
 In 2009, it helped produce the six-part series Christianity: A History for Channel 4.

+In 2026, Pioneer secured exclusive access to Tupac Shakur murder suspect Keefe Dsecur and will produce a documentary about the trial.

 Awards

 Pioneer has won the "Best Science Film" award twice at the Banff World Media Festival, the Grand Award at the New York Television Festival, a UK Indie award, Sony Award, CINE Golden Eagles, and other prizes in the U.S., France, Italy, and Greece.
 Recently, Pioneer Productions has won an Emmy Award and awards at the Royal Television Society.